Consumer edition active

 VIEW PROFESSIONAL VERSION

 High blood pressure (hypertension) is persistently high pressure in the arteries.
-Some children who have high blood pressure need drugs to lower it.
+Some children who have high blood pressure need medications to lower it.

 (See also High Blood Pressure in Children.)

 In children under 13 years of age, the values that are considered high vary based on sex, age, and height.
-Thus, there is no clear-cut blood pressure that indicates high blood pressure for all children.
-Rather, if blood pressure is the same as or higher than 90% of the blood pressure of children who are the same sex, age, and height, elevated blood pressure is diagnosed.
+Thus, there is no single blood pressure reading that indicates high blood pressure for all children.
+In children under 13, blood pressure is classified as follows:

 In adolescents (13 years of age or over), blood pressure is classified as it is in adults: